-Best practices for implementing deep linking – If you are embedding deep linking, the app should directly take user to respective content page without asking to perform any other action inside the app.
-This will help to have better user experience.
+Best practices for implementing deep linking – If you are embedding deep linking, the app should directly take the user to a respective content page without asking to perform any other action inside the app.
+This will help to have a better user experience.

 2. App indexing using Google indexing – Indexing your app through Google Play Store allows Google crawler to show your app content link in Google search.
 Simply add intent filters for URIs in the app manifest file, write the logic for handling intents for incoming data and associate your app to your website either using Google search console or Google play store.
 Once this association is done, Google starts indexing URLs to your app.
 It basically matches web URLs to intent patterns mentioned in your Android app manifest.

-What types of app can use above techniques and examples?
+What type of apps can use the above techniques and examples?

-This type of user engagement is better suited for content based app.
-You can simply embed deep linking into your app for particular content and then it become searchable by Google.
-If user opens search result of your app, it would take user to particular content within your app.
+This type of user engagement is better suited for the content based app.
+You can simply embed deep linking into your app for particular content and then it becomes searchable by Google.
+If a user opens the search result of your app, it would take the user to particular content within your app.

 Consider your app provides details of restaurants or any other local business.
 If a user searches for any restaurant or other local business and your app have embedded deep linking, it would appear in search results.